robertorosero/pyhtonmig/Doc/README.txt

  * "latex", which builds LaTeX source files that can be run with "pdflatex" to produce PDF documents.

+ * "linkcheck", which checks all external references to see whether they are broken, redirected or malformed, and outputs this information to stdout as well as a plain-text (.txt) file.

  * "changes", which builds an overview over all versionadded/versionchanged/ deprecated items in the current version.
 This is meant as a help for the writer of the "What's New" document.

+ * "coverage", which builds a coverage overview for standard library modules and C API.

 A "make update" updates the Subversion checkouts in `tools/`.